peterzimon/docs-api/content/index.md

 By default, internal tags are always included, use `filter=visibility:"public"` to limit the response directly or use the [tags helper](/api/helpers/#tags) to handle filtering and outputting the response.

 Tags that are not associated with a post are not returned.
-You can supply `includes=count.posts` to retrieve the number of posts associated with a tag.
+You can supply `include=count.posts` to retrieve the number of posts associated with a tag.

 ```json
 {"tags": [{